 IRAP Berkeley currently has 20 active refugee cases pending with current students representing over 75 individuals from Syria, Iraq, Afghanistan, and Sudan.
-The work mainly consists of preparing applications for resettlement interviews which can include research on country conditions, affidavit collection, client interview preparation, and collecting documents.
+The work mainly consists of preparing applications for resettlement interviews which can include research on country conditions, affidavit collection, client interview preparation, and document collection.
 We also handle appeals and occasionally conduct congressional inquiries when cases are delayed.
 Students will develop both research and legal writing skills, and will also learn how to conduct interviews and develop a client relationship.
 Specifically, students will have the opportunity to work with clients of diverse backgrounds, languages, religions, and countries.
-Additionally, we are expanding our role as policy advocates so students will have the opportunity to work on domestic policy initiatives at the federal, state, and potentially local level on issues related to refugee resettlement.
+In addition, we are expanding our role as policy advocates so students will have the opportunity to work on domestic policy initiatives at the federal, state, and potentially local level on issues related to refugee resettlement.
 Finally, intake students will have the opportunity to work with clients from Central America.

 Time Commitment: The time commitment is 30-40 hours a semester, depending on the type of case.
 This includes both work on the case, trainings, and IRAP meetings.
 We expect students to work with IRAP for the life of the case, absent serious extenuating circumstances (such as leaving school, taking a job that disallows continued work (like a clerkship), or other situations beyond a student’s control).
 This means that students do not commit to a semester or year, but for the entire application, which can be several years.
 While this is quite a commitment, students need to be realistic when deciding whether to join this group due to the gravity of leaving a refugee case halfway through, which can further endanger already vulnerable clients.